 We can arrange a qualified interpreter to help at your appointment.
-You need to tell us beforehand if you need an interpreter or have any other special requirements.
+You need to tell us in advance if you need an interpreter or have any other special needs.

 After your appointment

-We will prepare a report for your Employment Services Provider about your reasons for not meeting your requirements and your capacity to do so.
+We’ll prepare a report for your employment services provider about your reasons for not meeting your requirements.
 We may recommend referral to community organisations or government agencies for extra support.

-If you are found to have been repeatedly not meeting your requirements, you will incur a serious failure.
+If we find you’ve been deliberately and repeatedly not meeting your requirements, you’ll get a serious failure.
 The penalty for a serious failure is an 8 week non-payment period.

-If this happens, we will also talk with you about doing a Compliance Activity so your non-payment period may be shortened.
+If this happens, we’ll also talk with you about doing a compliance activity.
+This may shorten your non-payment period.

-We are required to protect your privacy and provide a confidential service.
-Any personal information we collect or hold about you is protected by law.
-Your information is only given to someone else when allowed by Commonwealth law or when you give permission.
+The law requires us to protect your privacy and provide a confidential service.
+The law protects any personal details we collect or hold about you.
+We only provide your details to someone else when allowed by Commonwealth law or when we have your permission.

-At your assessment appointment, we will talk with you about what sort of information may be shared with your Employment Services Provider.
+At your assessment appointment, we’ll talk with you about what details we may share with your employment services provider.

-You may also talk to us about your right to see your information under freedom of information.
+You may also talk to us about your right to see your details under freedom of information.

 Read more about your right to privacy.